Universal Sample Complexity Bounds in Quantum Learning Theory via Fisher Information Matrix: Introduction

-In this work, we establish that the general sample complexity required to achieve $(\epsilon,\delta)$-criteria is fundamentally governed by the inverse Fisher information matrix.
-Our analysis focuses on $(\epsilon,\delta)$-criteria based learning exploiting maximum likelihood estimator.
-More specifically, we first derive an upper bound on the sample complexity required to estimate all parameters of a quantum system within additive error $\epsilon$ with success probability at least $1-\delta$, formalized as $\ell_{\infty}$-distance-based $(\epsilon,\delta)$-criteria.
-Our analysis demonstrates that, for sufficiently small $\epsilon$, the upper bound is determined by the supremum over the parameter space of the largest diagonal entry of the inverse Fisher information matrix.
-We then establish the lower bound on the sample complexity that is characterized by any diagonal element of the inverse Fisher information matrix evaluated at an arbitrary point in the parameter space.
-Taken together, these results highlight that the inverse Fisher information matrix is the key quantity governing the sample complexity required to guarantee $\ell_{\infty}$-distance-based $(\epsilon,\delta)$-criteria.
+In this work, we establish that the sample complexity required to achieve the $(\epsilon,\delta)$-criterion is fundamentally governed by the inverse Fisher information matrix.
+We consider $(\epsilon,\delta)$-criterion–based learning under maximum-likelihood estimation and derive both upper and lower bounds on the sample complexity required to estimate all parameters of a quantum system within additive error $\epsilon$ with success probability at least $1-\delta$, formalized as $\ell_{\infty}$-distance–based $(\epsilon,\delta)$-criterion.
+Our analysis demonstrates that, for sufficiently small $\epsilon$, both bounds are determined by the supremum over the parameter space of the largest diagonal entry of the inverse Fisher information matrix.
+These results highlight that the inverse Fisher information matrix is the key quantity governing the sample complexity required to guarantee the $\ell_{\infty}$-distance–based $(\epsilon,\delta)$-criterion.